 - Squeeze the back muscles and slowly lower yourself.

 Always pay close attention to your grip when training.
-This, along with other factors, will determine how effectively you can load an exercise, recruit muscle, and transmit force.
+This and other factors will determine how much you can lift, your form and isolate the muscle.

-When it comes to the rear delts, a recent study conducted by Brad Schoenfeld, Ph.D., and colleagues found that a neutral grip (palms facing each other) significantly increased rear deltoid activity during a machine Reverse Fly, over a pronated (palms facing down) grip.
+Research found that a neutral grip (palms facing each other) significantly increased rear deltoid activity during a machine reverse fly, over a pronated (palms facing down) grip.

 Choose two or three rear delt exercises to weave into a program for eight weeks.
 Add one-two of them into your shoulder workout, and then add one or two to your back workout.